 Well, not quite.
 The heroes still try to avoid killing anyone other than the (justifiably) Always Chaotic Evil Elite Guards.

 Subverted and inverted in Terinu, as the main cast shoot down attacking Galapados warriors with no remorse, even blasting a breeding facility without a qualm to cover their escape.
 An act that is immediately inverted when the Galapados leader contradicts the Big Bad's orders to go after them, in order to save the dying Galapados clones.

 Lampshaded very effectively in thisTom the Dancing Bug.

 ARG!
 My hopes and dreams!

-- In one of the World of Warcraft based Dark Legacy webcomics strip, a gnome is killing kobolds and gatheirng their ears for a quest.
-Upon killing a kobold, the gnome check the kobold's wallet, and see a picture of his wife and kid.
-The gnome seems heartwernched to learn that he just killed a family man... but then he kills the wife and the kid for their ears.
+In one of the World of Warcraft based Dark Legacy webcomics strip, a gnome is killing kobolds and gathering their ears for a quest.
+Upon killing a kobold, the gnome checks the kobold's wallet, and sees a picture of his wife and kid.
+The gnome seems heartwrenched to learn that he just killed a family man... but then he kills the wife and the kid for their ears.

-- Deconstructed in The Order of the Stick.
-It was the Sapphire Guard's disregard for goblins that led to Redcloak's mission; he later suffers a Villainous BSOD of his own when he realizes he's treated his own hobgoblin mooks the exact same way.
-This is continually played with.
-It doesn't help that in this universe, goblins and other monster races were created by the gods explicitly to serve as XP fodder for their clerics.
+It doesn't help that in this universe, goblins and other monster races were created by the gods explicitly to serve as XP fodder for their clerics (as laid out in the prequel book).
 Redcloak's Rage Against the Heavens seems more justified in the light of this revelation.